Exploratory sketching - Laptop music performances can be dull!

 Sketches and concepts would be interactive in nature.

-Basic modular prototypes were built to explore solutions to the three desired areas of functionality.
+To explore solutions to the three desired areas of functionality, basic modular prototypes were built.

 In this example, the prototype explores how the different faces of dice can be used to playfully change drum patterns and create interesting rhythms.

 This was a time-sensitive project, so quick and cheap feedback on design concepts was sought at every opportunity.

 Sharing videos on social media was a rich source of early feedback.
 These posts helped in choosing the best designs to proceed with.

 Basic working prototypes were put into the hands of people, regardless of musical ability.
 This gave a good indication of how engaging and usable they were.
 Also, observation and group discussion provided insights into new ways that the prototypes could be interacted with.